HackerSM9/Termux/README.md

 ># Disclaimer:

 ### You shall not misuse the information to gain unauthorised access.
+I shall not be Responsible for Anything, Use at Your Own Risk..⚠️

 >## Install my Repository in Termux: